legraphista/node-generic-server-render/README.md

 Rendering hangs and the callback is never called with an error or the result?
 Are you running in a headless environment?
 If so [here's the solution](https://github.com/segmentio/nightmare/issues/224)

+For other issues, you can add `DEBUG=nightmare*,electron:*` as an environment variable for your application and submit the log [here](https://github.com/legraphista/node-generic-server-render/issues/new).

 ___
 ## Install
  `npm i --save generic-server-render`